 In that email series, you can share company and industry information, create a series of how-to emails or share resources that your audience may find valuable.
 The goal is to build a relationship, and ideally, get them to the next step in their journey with your brand.

 Write an Ebook or White Paper

 Writing an ebook or white paper is actually a lot simpler than one might think — especially if you already have plenty of content to work with.

 Start by grouping together your content by theme, and then build the story from there.
 For example, let’s say you’re a tech company and you have a series on your blog that covers different aspects of disaster recovery.
 These posts could be built out with each one being a chapter in your ebook or section in your whitepaper.

 The finished product can be used at the end of your blog posts as a content upgrade that people have to sign up to receive via email.

 Create a Video or Podcast Series

-Instead of creating a blog post that explains “how-to” for one of your products, why not show them step-by-step how to do it?
+Instead of creating a blog post content that explains “how-to” for one of your products, why not show them step-by-step how to do it via video?

-Or maybe you have some blog posts dealing with hot topics for your industry that are getting a lot of attention.
-Take those topics and create a podcast or video series where you can expand on what has already been shared and inject some new perspectives.
+Or maybe you have some blog posts dealing with hot topics for your industry that is getting a lot of attention.
+Take those topics and create a series of podcast episodes where you can expand on what has already been shared and inject some new perspectives.